Sir George Benjamin CBE

 Composer-in-Residence

-Sir George Benjamin became the London Philharmonic Orchestra's Composer-in-Residence in September 2025.
+Sir George Benjamin has been the London Philharmonic Orchestra's Composer-in-Residence since September 2025.

-As LPO Composer-in-Residence, Benjamin will also serve as mentor to the five participants selected each year for the LPO Young Composers programme, which aims to support the progression of talented orchestral composers.
+As LPO Composer-in-Residence, Benjamin also serves as mentor to the five participants selected each year for the LPO Young Composers programme, which aims to support the progression of talented orchestral composers.

 About George Benjamin